Edward Franklin Castetter: Career

 Castetter received a M.S. at Pennsylvania State College in 1921 and went on to study plant morphology at Iowa State College of Agriculture and Mechanic Arts where he received his Ph.D. in 1924.
 Castetter was an associate professor of botany at Iowa State College, before taking a position as head of the biology department at the University of New Mexico in 1928.
 He served as chair of the department until 1956.
 He also served as Dean of the Graduate School starting in 1949 and the Academic Vice President of the university from 1956 until retirement in 1961.

 In 1930, Castetter established one of the first graduate programs for ethnobotany in the United States at the University of New Mexico.
 Castetter and his students recorded plant use by Native Americans in Southwest.
-From 1938-1940, he and Willis H. Bell spent autumns studying the Pima people.
+From 1938 to 1940, he and Willis H. Bell spent autumns studying the Pima people.
 Castetter and Bell also studied the Tohono O'odham, Mohave, and Puebloan peoples.

 He served as president of the AAAS Southwestern and Rocky Mountain Division in 1956.